 It is a 20-minute pleasant flight from Kathmandu to Bharatpur airport (near Chitwan National Park).
 Upon arrival at Bharatpur air strip, a representative from the lodge you are booked in will escort you to Chitwan National Park.

 Explore Himalaya organizes a day rafting trip on 2-4 class Trishuli River.
 You can combine rafting trip and Chitwan Wildlife tours.
-After concluding rafting trip near Chitwan National park border it is further 2 hrs’ (approx) drive to the park.
+After concluding rafting trip, a further 2 hrs’ (approx.) drive will take you to the park.

 WHAT TO BRING